-Current release: 3.8.2
+Current release: 4.1.0

-In fact, it's pretty much guaranteed.
-Future releases will use CMake as a build system, require a compiler with at least basic C99-level capabilities, moderately current POSIX compatibility, and some non-standard but common extensions like getopt_long(3) and asprintf(3).
+We require a compiler with at least basic C99-level capabilities, moderately current POSIX compatibility, and some non-standard but common extensions like getopt_long(3) and asprintf(3).

 If you're pulling the current dev code intending to work on the codebase, see the more detailed docs linked below.
 However, if you're just wanting to pull down the code to run and test it, you can follow a more simplified process.

 A semi-official git mirror is maintained on github at https://github.com/fullermd/ctwm-mirror.
 Note that this is a read-only mirror, so using it as a basis for development you intend to contribute back, sending pull requests, etc, won't work any better than just sending patches.
-It's mostly useful to fetch the source for people more comfortable with git, or for special situations where using bzr isn't an option.
+It's mostly useful to fetch the source for people more comfortable with git, or for special situations where using brz isn't an option.